A difficult question as

 lessons learned from managing World Wide Web digital libraries

-years I was in charge of the corporate and public search engines at Schlumberger
+Principal Engineer for Search Technology in charge of the corporate and public search engines at Schlumberger

 and their use in knowledge management.